UNECE HLG-MOS Open-Source Software Charter for Official Statistics

 Statement

-In our open source work we strive for re-usable generic functional building blocks that support well-defined methodology in statistical processes.
+In our open source work we strive for re-usable generic functional building blocks that support well-defined methodologies in statistical processes.

 Rationale

-Publishing source code as open source is not enough for effective re-use in the global official statistics community.
-It is necessary to think about the design of what is to be shared and identify generic statistical building blocks that can be used in different contexts.
-Therefore we design the software from the intended user point of view and in a way that it can be re-used in multiple statistical domains or organisations as possible.
+Publishing source code as open source is not sufficient by itself for effective reuse in the global official statistics community.
+It is necessary to think about the design of what is to be shared and to identify generic statistical building blocks that can be used in different contexts.
+Therefore, we design the software from the point of view of the intended users and in such a way that it can be reused in as many statistical domains or organisations as possible.
 This helps maintain complex statistical processes and high-quality official statistics.

 Implications

-This means that monolithic applications are componentised as much as possible in generic configurable statistical building blocks.
-We put statistical functionality in code and make statistical expert knowledge configurable.
-We make these components as much as possible generic in time, across statistical domains and across statistical organisations.
-For individual NSIs this means that not just “its” statistical production process should be kept in mind when developing tools but also the possible wider applicability.
-International Organisations should actively encourage the development and sharing of generic OSS solutions within their domain of expertise.
+This means that monolithic applications are componentised as much as possible into generic configurable statistical building blocks.
+We put statistical functionality into code and make statistical expertise configurable.
+We make these components as generic as possible in time, across statistical domains and across statistical organisations.
+For individual NSOs this means that not just its own statistical production process should be kept in mind when developing tools, but also the possible wider applicability.
+International organisations should actively encourage the development and sharing of generic OSS solutions within their domain of expertise.

 5. Test, package and document